harshsennnn/harshsennnn/README.md

 # Hi 👋, I'm <a href="https://bento.me/harshsen"> HARSH SEN <a></a>

 ## About
-- ☁️ I'm a DevOps, MlOps, and a Cloud Native guy.
+- ☁️ I'm a DevOps and a Cloud Native guy.
 - 🧑‍🤝‍🧑 Currently building Code4GovTech an open-source Community.
 - 😌 Actively contributing to various organizations and open-source projects.
 - 🤩 I love to speak at public events, I organize workshops, Webinars, Events to help and build communities.